CastleCSS/castlecss/README.md

 - Install via [npm](https://www.npmjs.com/): ```npm install castlecss```
 - Add it to your package.json in your own npm package

 When downloading or cloning CastleCSS, you have to run ```npm install``` from the directory to get the full package (core, buttons, notifications and docs).
-If you only need the core from CastleCSS you can skip this step.

 ## Updating files